pub struct SegmentHeader { /* private fields */ }Expand description

 Sets a new block_range.

-Sourcepub fn sync_changeset_offsets(&mut self)
+Sourcepub const fn sync_changeset_offsets(&mut self)

-pub fn sync_changeset_offsets(&mut self)
+pub const fn sync_changeset_offsets(&mut self)

 Sourcepub const fn set_tx_range(&mut self, tx_start: TxNumber, tx_end: TxNumber)